grimme-lab/qc2-teaching/doc/scf.rst

 Two-Electron Integrals
 ~~~~~~~~~~~~~~~~~~~~~~

-We have ignored the two-electron integrals for a while now, up to know
+We have ignored the two-electron integrals for a while now, up to now
 they were not important, but we will now need to calculate them to
 perform a self-consistent field procedure.
 The four-center two-electron integrals are the most expensive quantity
-in any Hartree-Fock calculation and there exist many clever algorithms
+in every Hartree-Fock calculation and there exist many clever algorithms
 to avoid calculating them all together, we will again go the straight-forward
 way and calculate them the naive way.